Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 A food prescription program.

 The trolley, it turned out, is a mobile grocery store in partnership with the hospital, piloting a “food prescription” program.
 It arrives weekly, traveling to other sites the rest of the week.
 Cash, cards, and food stamps are accepted.
 Outside, a caseworker seated on a camp chair gave food vouchers to qualified customers below a specific income level.
-A dietician also provided budgeting assistance, with tips on healthy food […]
+A dietician also provided budgeting assistance, with tips on healthy food choices and […]

 Orlando: Another Reminder of Public Health Measures Not Taken